uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-sobol.rst

 .. rubric:: Description

-Bratley and Fox :ref:`[Bratley88] <onemkl_rng_bibliography>` provide an implementation of the SOBOL quasi-random number generator.
-The default dimensions of quasi-random vectors can vary from 1 to 40 inclusive.
+Bratley and Fox :ref:`[Bratley88] <onemkl_rng_bibliography>` provide an implementation of the SOBOL quasi-rando number generator.
+The defaulit dimensions of quasi-random vectors can vary from 1 to 40 inclusive.
 It is also allowed to register user-defined parameters (direction numbers).

 .. container:: section